 In March of 2015, YTHC established an evidence based practice protocol team with the support of the Oregon Health and Science University Evidence Based Practice Institute.
 Evidence based practice training was held for the network in February of 2015 and for the staff of YTHC in March of 2016.
 The EBP protocol team will work with members of the network over the next two years to implement evidence based practices for cancer, heart disease, and stroke.

 3. Heart Disease Community Education

 The Outreach Nurse of OWhN arranges and coordinates community education presentations on heart disease.
-These presentations which are based on evidenced based practices for heart disease will be expanded in 2016 with community education presentations to be held at various locations in Umatilla, Union, Morrow, and Walla Walla Counties.
+These presentations which are based on evidence based practices for heart disease will be expanded in 2018 with community education presentations to be held at various locations in Umatilla, Union, Morrow, and Walla Walla Counties.

 4. Heart Disease and Cancer Coaching

 In June of 2015, the network’s Outreach Nurse began providing heart disease and cancer coaching services to patients of Yellowhawk Tribal Health Center.
-Chronic disease coaching activities will be expanded in 2016 and 2017 based on approved evidence based practices for the network.
+Chronic disease coaching activities will be expanded in 2017 and 2018 based on approved evidence based practices for the network.
 By April of 2018, the network will fully implement evidence based cancer coaching services for all of its members.
-These efforts will be added through the completion of quality improvement studies to assess the impact of coaching activities and a small market media campaign for which funding is being sought.
+These efforts will be aided by the completion of quality improvement studies to assess the impact of coaching activities and a small market media campaign for which funding is being sought.

 5. Cancer Intervention Plan